-Elements of compensation Amounts Remarks Supplementary pension scheme €2,668,000 (total IFRS value of bonus shares with presence condition) The Board of Directors, on 31 August 2016, following the recommendation of the Compensation Committee, decided to remove the benefit of the defined-benefit supplementary pension scheme, as from the renewal of Mr Alexandre Ricard's term of office as Executive Director that have been submitted to the Board of Directors' meeting held at the close of the Shareholders' Meeting of 17 November 2016.
+Elements of compensation Amounts Remarks Supplementary pension scheme Collective healthcare and welfare schemes €2,668,000 (total IFRS value of bonus shares with presence condition) The Board of Directors, on 31 August 2016, following the recommendation of the Compensation Committee, decided to remove the benefit of the defined-benefit supplementary pension scheme, as from the renewal of Mr Alexandre Ricard's term of office as Executive Director that have been submitted to the Board of Directors' meeting held at the close of the Shareholders' Meeting of 17 November 2016.
 As compensation for the removal of the benefit of the defined-benefit supplementary pension scheme and in order to take account that Mr Alexandre Ricard must now personally set up his supplementary pension, the Board of Directors on 31 August 2016, following the recommendation of the Compensation Committee, decided to compensate Mr Alexandre Ricard by the exceptional allocation of bonus shares.
 In view of the renewal of the term of office of the Executive Director and the approval by the Shareholders' Meeting of the 16th resolution relating to the exceptional allocation of bonus shares, the Board of Directors' meeting held on 17 November 2016, at the close of the Shareholders' Meeting, confirmed for the benefit of Mr Alexandre Ricard the exceptional and free allocation of 26,968 shares whose final vesting, subject to a presence condition, will be allocated in instalments over a period of three years (8,989 shares in November 2017, 8,989 shares in November 2018 and 8,990 shares in November 2019).
-As this allocation is intended to partially compensate the rights acquired under the defined-benefit supplementary pension scheme, which no longer benefits the Executive Directors imposed a presence condition by extending their final vesting period over three years.
-At the end of the vesting period, the shares will all be subject to a two years lock-in period.
-The Board of Directors has decided a compensation only in Company's shares in order to ensure that the Executive Director's interests are fully in line with those of the shareholders.
-Collective healthcare and welfare schemes Mr Alexandre Ricard qualifies for the collective healthcare and welfare schemes offered by the Company under the same terms as those applicable to the category of employees to which he belongs for the determination of his welfare benefits and other additional elements of his compensation In accordance with the regulated agreements and commitments procedure, the items above were approved by the Shareholders' Meeting of 17 November 2016 (5th resolution).
-Other benefits €4,110 Mr Alexandre Ricard benefits from a company car.
+As this allocation is intended to partially compensate the rights acquired under the defined-benefit supplementary pension scheme, which no longer benefits the Executive Director, the Board of Directors imposed a presence condition by extending their final vesting period over three years.
+At the end of the vesting period, the shares will all be subject to a two years lock-in period over three years.
+At the end of the vesting period, the shares will all be subject to a two years lock-in period over three years.
+As for allocations of performance-based share, Mr Alexandre Other benefits €4.110 Mr Alexandre Ricard benefits from a company car.